 We attract and support Aboriginal and Torres Strait Islander staff through:

-- the Department of Human Services Indigenous Apprenticeships Programme
+- Services Australia's Indigenous Apprenticeships Program

 - affirmative measures recruitment